MRV-1/Model_Based_Matrix_Factorization/README.md

 **********
- MAE : actual values - average of squares of predicted values actual values - take the square root of the mean of the squares of the predicted values
+ Mean Absolute Error : actual values - average of squares of predicted values actual values - take the square root of the mean of the squares of the predicted values

 Perform 3-fold cross validation cross validation= 3 ,